-How to Make Frozen Cookie Dough shows steps for freezing dough to always have cookies in your freezer!
+Follow these How to Make Frozen Cookie Dough steps for freezing dough to always have cookies in your freezer!
 Learn the BEST tips for freezing cookie dough!
 Baking frozen cookie dough tips provided as well.
 Have fresh cookies in a matter of minutes!

-Sometimes it’s nice to be able to make fresh-baked chocolate chip cookies right on the spot.
+Look, sometimes it’s nice to be able to make fresh-baked chocolate chip cookies right on the spot.
 The trick is to have the dough pre-made and ready for baking.
-So that’s why today I’m sharing my tips for How to Make Frozen Cookie Dough Balls.
+So that’s why today I’m sharing my tips for How to Make Frozen Cookie Dough.

 I love the taste of a freshly-baked cookie.
 Seriously.
 I love making an entire batch of cookie dough, but only baking about half of that batch and then freezing the rest to make it super easy to have fresh-baked cookies at a moment’s notice.